Trends and Trendlines

 During the trend, security prices will usually oscillate between the support and resistance lines.
 As the price drops to the support line, traders will buy the stock, anticipating a slight rise in price, and when prices rise to the resistance line, traders will sell, anticipating that it will drop back to at least the mean.
 Support and resistance lines exist even in areas of consolidation or congestion, where the trend is sideways.
 Eventually the consolidation will begin a new trend or continue the old trend.

-Using the Trend to Trade
+Trading the Trend

 Although it is generally easy to see the trend from looking at past prices, it is impossible to know when it will end.
 Therefore, the trend is always used with other indicators, especially for short-term trends.
 For changes in the long-term trend it is best to keep abreast of the news to see how the economy is doing, since it is the state of the economy that determines the long-term trend.